CodeNameGrant/jira-pr-link-action/README.md

 - **PROJECTKEY** must be 2–10 uppercase letters (A–Z).
 - **NUMBER** must be a positive integer (no leading zeros).

-> TODO If your JIRA instance uses non-standard formats, you can provide a custom regex pattern using the `issue-pattern` input.

 ## Required Permissions